Jateq/js-basics/README.md

 # Learning JavaScript

-In the same time its a good practise with css and html
+In the same time its a good practice with css and html

 ## First project is simple slideshow
 ![image](https://github.com/Jateq/js-basics/assets/90255719/020a0221-439a-4ed7-b3d3-53d6f753dd6c)